SuperBruceJia/paper-reading/shell-script/BigData/Apache_Pig.md

 Pig- Address the drawbacks of Parallel RDBMS and MapReduce at the same time.

+Be careful: Pig is CASE-SENSITIVE to relation name, data (and some command)

 ### grunt

 **Node.js** (js-based server) package manager